McGranahanLab/Noncoding_drivers_Nextflow/README.md

 - **n_alt_count** *[optional]*:  number of reads with an alternative allele at this position in the normal sample

 ## Genomic regions of interest
+Genomic regions of interest can be provided via files in [`gtf`](https://www.ensembl.org/info/website/upload/gff.html) or [`bed`](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.
+It is customary that more well established regions of a genome with known biological function, i.e. CDS, promoters, lncRNA, miRNA, are derived from `gtf` files and custom genome regions, i.e. regions with yet unknown functionality or not yet fully experimentally validated ones, such as enhancers, are supplied via `bed` files.

+> [!NOTE]
+> There is no need to perform an extraction of your of interest from a `gtf` file
+>
+### GTF

+### BED

 ## Mutations multiplicity

 ## Inventory tables